yousuketakada/refactoring_example/doc/memo.md

 }
 ```

-Next, we make `PerformanceCalculator` suitable for a base class
+Next, we make `PerformanceCalculator` suitable as a base class
-from which we derive a concrete calculator class
+from which we derive concrete calculator classes;
-by declaring its members `amount_for` and `volume_credits_for` virtual and
+we declare its members `amount_for` and `volume_credits_for` virtual and
 its destructor protected
 (so that it cannot be directly instantiated nor destructed except through its derived classes).
 We then define derived calculators each for each `Play::Type`, namely,